fcamel/gj/README.md

 $ gj TYPE_NAME typedef        # Find the declaration of typedef TYPE_NAME.
 $ gj CLASS_NAME METHOD_NAME   # Find definition of a C++ method.
 $ gj FILE_NAME include        # Find out all files which include FILE_NAME.
-                              # Enter "1-N" to select all files.
-This is useful to refactor
+                              # You can enter "1-N" to select all files.
+This is useful to
-                              # include paths after moving a header to a different path.
+                              # refactor include paths after moving a header to a different path.
 ```
 forget method name: gj -s SUBSTRING
 need to filter by file name: gj -s -v SUBSTRING